opengeospatial/HY_Features/section_7.md

 The **stratum** association describes a stratum or zone in a water body.
 If required, this association shall be used to identify a layer of consistent characteristics, or a storage zone of a reservoir.

 The **waterpool** association relates to a water body the natural or artificial depression wherein water may stand, incl. large interstices in the ground, such as cave, cavern or a group of these.
-If required, this association shall be used to identify the waterpool which continuously or periodically contains standing water.
+If required, this association shall be used to identify the pool which continuously or periodically contains standing water.

 The **watercourse** association  relates to a water body the natural or man-made channel through or along which water may flow, incl. large interstices in the ground, such as cave, cavern or a group of these.
 If required, this association shall be used to identify the watercourse which continuously or periodically contains moving water.